 3. Now make it unique to the account.
 For example, if you bank with Golden Bank, add the first four letters, “gold”

-If you always use the first four letters, then everyone in the family knows how to make it unique.
+If you always use the first four letters, then everyone in the family knows how many letters from the acccount.

 4. Choose one letter that can be switched into its numeric format.
 This is “Leetspeak”.
 (Ask your teenager about Leetspeak.
 They use this in texting and social media as one more way to confound their parents.)
 In our example, "e" is replaced by "3".